Explore these openly-licensed resources, including lesson plans, on the Washington OER Hub.

 Professional Development

-- Learn more about the pilot program by reading the OSPI Media Literacy & Digital Citizenship Ambassadors Pilot Program Handout
+Media Literacy & Digital Citizenship Ambassadors Program

 Standards, Organizations & Definitions